 External, Self-Provisioned: Users can be invited to participate through share invitations.

 When they respond to the invitations, they are given the opportunity to self-provision an account on the Filr server.

 After they are provisioned, they can then be granted personal storage and other permissions similar to those enjoyed by internal users.

 When Filr administrators allow it, Filr users can share the URLs to files in Net Folders and My Files, making them available to the general public.
 Those who access files in this way are referred to as

 Guest users.
-Guest users are not provisioned and are anonymous from a Filr perspective.
+Guest users are not provisioned and anonymous from a Filr perspective.

-Users can be assigned rights on Filr as members of groups, including as members of All Internal Users group, which includes those whose accounts were created as a result of an email share invitation.
+Users can be assigned rights on Filr as members of groups, including as members of either the All Internal Users group or the All External Users group, which includes those whose accounts were created as a result of an email share invitation.